Why is my Water Heater so Hot to the Touch?

 The most common cause of water heater issues that we see is the buildup of mineral deposits and sediments in the tank.
 This could be the reason why your water heater is hot to touch.
 Visible rust or metal in your tank water is a sign of this problem.
 To prevent this, drain and flush your tank every six weeks when the heater is new, and at least once every six months thereafter.

 One of the easiest ways to save money and energy in your house is with proper hot water heater insulation.
 A unit that is warm to the touch isn’t keeping energy inside the tank, and could need more insulation.
 Check the R-value of your storage tank.
 (An R-value is a measure of thermal resistance in the plumbing and construction industries).
 If the R-value is below R-24, adding insulation can reduce standby heat losses significantly.

 Call the Professionals

 If your water heater is hot to touch, you need a pro to come in and look at it.
 It could be fine – but it’s also possible that your heater is exhausting dangerous gases into your home.
-Contact Newcomb and Company immediately, so we can diagnose and fix the problem.
+If you need a plumber in Raleigh Contact Newcomb and Company immediately, so we can diagnose and fix the problem.